Battle of Fowltown

 Fowltown Creek, near modern Albany, Georgia, was where "Neamathla's band of Tuttollossees had lived...before relocating down to modern Decatur and Seminole Counties."
-(Although some of Neamathla's people at one time lived in Seminole County, Georgia, Fowltown was never in that county.)
+Although some of Neamathla's people at one time lived in Seminole County, Georgia, Fowltown was never in that county.

-There were four different locations for Fowltown, all settled by the same Red Stick or Mikasuki faction of the Creek Indians led by Neamathla, forced to relocate four times in three years.
+There were multiple different locations for Fowltown, all settled by the same group of Mikasuki people who were led by Neamathla, forced to relocate four times in three years.